Skip to contents

 The “Way of the Sherpa” (Rules of Engagement)

-• Use the Proxy: Always use stagname()(e.g.,stag_name() (e.g., sdiv()) instead of tags$div() when you want to pass x_ helpers.
+• Use the Proxy: Use stagname()(e.g.,stag_name() (e.g., sdiv()) instead of tags$div() when you want to pass x_ helpers.
+Or, if you prefer, use the Sherpa operator %s%

 • No Bangs: Because of the s$ proxy, you do not need the !!! operator.
 Just pass the helper: s$div(x_data(NA)).